nus-cs2103/website-base/admin/exams.md

 ## Exam briefing, mock exam, practice exam paper

 * There will be an exam briefing in the penultimate lecture.
 It will include a minimal mock exam, just to help you understand the structure.
-* You will be given a practice exam paper (at least half the size of the full paper) to help you practice timing.
+* You will be given a practice exam paper (same size as the actual exam paper) to help you practice timing.
 That practice paper will be released at least one week before the exam.
 * Answers for the mock/practice exams will be released on Canvas/handouts.

 </div>